top of page

 1. Single-Use Plastic Bottles

 Plastic bottles are one of the biggest ocean pollutants.
-Instead of buying bottled drinks, consider using a SodaStream to make your own soda at home and invest in a good reusable water bottle.
+Instead of buying bottled drinks, consider using a SodaStream to make your soda at home and invest in a good reusable water bottle.

 2. Food Wrappers